-Insulin is the only way to manage type 1 diabetes.
-Insulin is injected into the subcutaneous layer of the skin to ensure steady absorption of the insulin.
+Insulin is the only way to manage type l diabetes.
+Insulin is injected using a short needle into the tissue layer between the skin and the muscle (the subcutaneous tissue).
+This allows the insulin to be absorbed gradually.

 Everyone's lifestyle is different so we will work with you to find the best regimen for your child.
 Over time you will learn to adjust the doses for different situations.